 Ternary Variations

 Georg Cantor (1845-1918) was led, through his study of trigonometric series, to distinguish between denumerably infinite sets like the rationals and uncountable sets like the reals.
-He introduced a set that is an abstract form of what we now call Cantor’s Ternary Set.
-In fact, the ternary set had been studied some ten years earlier by the Dublin-born mathematician Henry Smith and, independently, by the Italian Vito Volterra.
-General sets of this form are now called Smith-Volterra-Cantor sets (SVC sets).
+He introduced a set that is an abstract form of what we now call Cantor's Ternary Set.
+In fact, the ternary set had been studied some ten years earlier … Continue reading Ternary Variations

 The Loaves and the Fishes

 One of the most amazing and counter-intuitive results in mathematics was proved in 1924 by two Polish mathematicians, Stefan Banach and Alfred Tarski.
 Banach was a mathematical prodigy, and was the founder of modern functional analysis.
-Tarski was a logician, educated at the University of Warsaw who, according to his biographer, “changed the face of logic in the twentieth century” through his work on model theory.
+Tarski was a logician, educated at the University of Warsaw who, according to his biographer, “changed the face of … Continue reading The Loaves and the Fishes

 Peaks, Pits & Passes